How To Offer True Improvements In Life Quality

-The research and concept behind the adhesive bone conductor has also been presented by Patrik Westerkull during 2017 at for example the American Academy of Audiology congress, Indianapolis April 7 and at the 6th International Congress on Bone Conduction Hearing and Related Technologies, Nijmegen May 20.
+The research and concept behind the adhesive bone conductor has also been presented by Patrik Westerkull during 2019 at for example the American Academy of Audiology congress, Ohio March 29 and at the 6th International Congress on Bone Conduction Hearing and Related Technologies, Nijmegen 2017.
 Clinical results have also been presented by leading clinicians around there is an ongoing work with scientific publications.

 Bone Anchored Hearing Aid Solutions

 A bone anchored hearing aid is based on bone conduction audio processor that is connected to a skin penetrating attachment that is fixated in the skull bone with a small titanium implant behind the ear.
 The vibrations are transmitted from the audio processor directly to the skull without bypassing the skin offering a powerful sound quality also at higher frequencies.

 A bone anchored hearing aid is suitable for patients with conductive hearing losses and, especially for the more powerful versions, it does not necessarily require a normal inner ear function, so it may be used by those who have both a conductive hearing loss and on top of that also an inner ear hearing loss (a sensorineural loss).
 A bone anchored hearing aid can also be used to pick up sound on the deaf side for someone having a single sided deafness (SSD).